jashinspires/Production-Grade-LLM-Evaluation-Framework-with-Multi-Metric-Analysis/README.md

 Most people just... read the answer and think "yeah, that looks right."
 But here's the thing — that doesn't scale.
 When you have thousands of queries, you can't manually check each one.
 You need a system.

-That's what this project does.
+That's what this framework does.

 ---

-## The Problem That Started It All
+## The Challenge

-When I started building RAG systems, I ran into something frustrating:
+This project was built as part of a production-grade ML engineering assignment.
+The goal: create a comprehensive LLM evaluation framework that goes beyond simple metrics.

+The core problem this addresses:

-> **My model sounded confident while being completely wrong.**
+> **Models can sound confident while being completely wrong.**

 It's called *hallucination*.
 The model generates fluent, convincing text that has nothing to do with reality.
-And the scary part?
-The metrics I was using didn't catch it.

-I tried BLEU score.
-It just counts word overlap.
-My model could copy random words from the reference and score high — even when the answer was nonsense.

-ROUGE?
-Same problem.

-I realized something: **I was measuring the wrong things.**
+And basic metrics like BLEU and ROUGE don't catch it — they just count word overlap.

+This framework addresses that by measuring **multiple dimensions** of quality.

 ---

-## The Insight That Changed Everything
+## The Multi-Dimensional Approach

-Here's what I figured out after a lot of trial and error:

 **Evaluating LLMs isn't a single-number problem.
 It's a multi-dimensional problem.**